calico/spatial_lda/README.md

 ## Installation

-The easiest way to install the Spatial-LDA package is via `pip`:
+The easiest and preferred way to install the Spatial-LDA package is via `pip`:

 `pip install spatial_lda`

-Alternatively, you can checkout this repository and replace
+Alternatively, you can clone this repository and run setup.py directly (assuming you have setuptools installed).

+`python setup.py install`

 ## Examples